Command line interface¶

-veyon-ctl command via the command line.
-If the installation directory of
+veyon-ctl in the command line.
+If the Veyon installation directory is not in the

 help parameter, a list of all available modules is displayed.
-The list can vary depending on the installed Veyon-plugins:
+The list can vary depending on the installed Veyon plugins:

-$ veyon-ctl help Available modules: authkeys - Commands for managing authentication keys config - Commands for administering the Veyon-configuration ldap - Commands for configuring and testing the LDAP/AD integration service - Commands for configuring and controlling the Veyon-service remoteaccess - Remote view or control a computer service - Commands for configuring and controlling Veyon Service shell - Commands for shell functionalities
+$ veyon-ctl help Available modules: authkeys - Commands for managing authentication keys config - Commands for managing the configuration of Veyon ldap - Commands for configuring and testing LDAP/AD integration networkobjects - Commands for managing the builtin network object directory remoteaccess - Remote view or control a computer service - Commands for configuring and controlling Veyon Service shell - Commands for shell functionalities

 help command, so that a list of all available commands can be displayed for each module.
 Sample output for the

-$ veyon-ctl config help Available commands: clear - delete system wide Veyon-configuration export - export configuration to the given file get - read and print configuration value for the given key import - import configuration from the given file list - list key-value-pairs for all configuration keys set - write given value to the given configuration key unset - reset given configuration key upgrade - Upgrade and save configuration of program and plugins
+$ veyon-ctl config help Available commands: clear - Clear system-wide Veyon configuration export - Export configuration to given file get - Read and output configuration value for given key import - Import configuration from given file list - List all configuration keys and values set - Write given value to given configuration key unset - Unset (remove) given configuration key upgrade - Upgrade and save configuration of program and plugins

 help command can be supplied with a command name as an additional argument to get specific help for each command:

 $ veyon-ctl remoteaccess help control remoteaccess control <host>